-The result was Zorpads, shoe inserts that use an extremely porc carbon cloth to absorb odor.
-The inserts also work in gym b cans, and other foul-smelling places, the company says.
+The result was Zorpads, shoe inserts that use an extremely porous activated carbon cloth to absorb odor.
+The inserts also work in gym bags, trash cans, and other foul-smelling places, the company says.

-Activated carbons are used in all crewed spacecraft to condit atmosphere for breathing and for odor control, for example, ir filters, according to Jay Perry, who works on filtration technolog NASA's Marshall Space Flight Center in Huntsville, Alabama.
+Activated carbons are used in all crewed spacecraft to condition the atmosphere for breathing and for odor control, for example, in toilet filters, according to Jay Perry, who works on filtration technologies at NASA's Marshall Space Flight Center in Huntsville, Alabama.

-"There is a rich and long history of using activated carbons for the applications going back to Project Mercury," Perry said, refet to NASA's first human spaceflight program in the late 1950s early '60s.
+"There is a rich and long history of using activated carbons for these applications going back to Project Mercury," Perry said, referring to NASA's first human spaceflight program in the late 1950s and

-In most of its applications, NASA uses granular activated carb but in 2015 the agency ran some tests to see if multiple la of carbon cloths, including the one that Zorpads uses, of filter more effectively.
-For that particular application, the gran carbon outperformed the cloths.
-But the cloths were still should be extremely absorbent, making them ideal in other situation including as dressing for wounds.
+In most of its applications, NASA uses granular activated carbons, but in 2015 the agency ran some tests to see if multiple layers of carbon cloths, including the one that Zorpads uses, could filter more effectively.
+For that particular application, the granular carbon outperformed the cloths.
+But the cloths were still shown to be extremely absorbent, making them ideal in other situations, including as dressing for wounds.